-Attention Deficit Hyperactivity Disorder (ADHD) is a disorder identified by a pervasive pattern of inattention, lack of focus and impulsivity/hyperactivity that affects executive functioning -- basic functions of the brain that includes memory, organization, time management and concentration.
+Attention Deficit Hyperactivity Disorder (ADHD) is a disorder identified by a pervasive pattern of inattention, lack of focus, and impulsivity/hyperactivity that affects executive functioning — basic functions of the brain that includes memory, organization, time management, and concentration.
 While it is typical for individuals – particularly children – to exhibit hyperactive, energetic behaviors at times, those with ADHD display intense, more consistent symptoms that interrupt daily life and can cause significant impairment in all areas of their life, affecting family dynamics and social interactions.
-ADHD was originally believed to be a childhood disorder in which kids would eventually grow out of, but more research has shown that ADHD can last a life time and change from hyperactivity/impulsivity behaviors in kids to more inattention, lack of focus and disorganization in adults.
-While more than 16 million Americans suffer from ADHD related symptoms, many go undiagnosed and struggle with school work, workplace functioning and relationships.
+ADHD was originally believed to be a childhood disorder that kids would eventually grow out of, but more research has shown that ADHD can last a lifetime and change from hyperactivity/impulsivity behaviors in kids to more inattention, lack of focus, and disorganization in adults.
+While more than 16 million Americans suffer from ADHD-related symptoms, many go undiagnosed and struggle with schoolwork, workplace functioning, and relationships.
 ADHD symptoms can manifest as early as 6 years old and symptoms must be present and consistent for at least six months for a clinical diagnosis.
 Clarity Clinic specializes in ADHD assessment and treatment, including medication evaluation and management, as well as psychotherapy.

 What are Executive Functions?

 Executive functions are a set of mental processes that help you achieve your goals and manage yourself.
-Executing functioning skills tap into the frontal lobal part of your brain that is responsible for organization, memory, impulse control, concentration and focus and detail orientation.
-When executive function skills aren’t working correctly, it can affect major life functions including learning, interactions with others and being able to take initiative and work independently.
+Executing functioning skills taps into the frontal lobe part of your brain that is responsible for organization, memory, impulse control, concentration, focus, and detail orientation.
+When executive function skills aren’t working correctly, it can affect major life functions including learning, interactions with others, and being able to take initiative and work independently.
 Because ADHD affects executive functioning skills, those struggling with ADHD symptoms often have trouble with:

 - Keeping track of details and/or day-to-day appointments

-· Initiating goal-oriented behavior, such as finishing a project or cleaning your room
+- Initiating goal-oriented behavior, such as finishing a project or cleaning your room

-· Difficulty with recall or short-term memory, often time forgetting what they wanted to say or misplacing things.
+- Difficulty with recall or short-term memory, often time forgetting what they wanted to say or misplacing things.

 Signs and Symptoms of ADHD